luiarthur/ucsc_litreview/cytof/tex/model2/report/includes/sim_simple.md

 and 7 columns (right).}
 \label{fig:zpoint}
 \endmyfig

+[comment]: <> (% TODO
+As we discussed, please remove "main titles" of the figures, make the texts on the axis bigger, make the texts on the axis informative (eg. the label for the y axis should be markers and 1.5 for k (cell types) does not make sense).
+%)

 Figure \ref{fig:zpoint} (middle) shows the point-estimate for $Z$ when the number of columns is fixed at 4 (the truth).
 In this case, the true $Z$ is learned.